La Romaine, Quebec: History

 Since time immemorial, the Innu indigenous people would leave their inland winter hunting grounds to gather at the mouth of the Olomane River during the summer.
 Circa 1710, the French set up a fishing and trading post there that was taken over by the Labrador Company in 1780, followed by the Hudson's Bay Company in 1822.
 Around 1850, French Canadians from elsewhere in Quebec began to settle the area, and gradually concentrating in La Romaine when several smaller outposts were abandoned.
 In 1886, the local post office opened.

 The trading post was closed in 1925.
 The Innu of the Basse-Côte-Nord (Lower North Shore) were one of the last nomadic indigenous groups in North America, and were known for their birch bark canoes and traditional travel by canoe or snowshoe.
 But contact with white settlers and the market economy led to the permanent settlement of the Innu.

 On March 11, 1955, the Government of Quebec sold 100 acre of land to the federal government and on May 31, 1956, the Romaine reserve was established.
 It was expanded in 2001 with lands bought in 1993.

 Demographics

 Population

-As of May 2022, the band counted 1,243 members, of which 1,165 persons are living in the community.
-The number of private dwellings occupied by usual residents are 262 out of a total of 267.
+As of May 2022, the band counted 1,243 members, of whom 1,165 persons are living in the community.
+In the 2016 census, the number of private dwellings occupied by usual residents are 264 out of a total of 296.
 Mother tongues of the residents on the reserve are: